sylvainbx/rust-book-fr/FRENCH/src/ch04-03-slices.md

 <!--
 Because the `enumerate` method returns a tuple, we can use patterns to destructure that tuple.
-We'll be discussing patterns more in Chapter 6.
+We’ll be discussing patterns more in Chapter 6.
 So in the `for` loop, we specify a pattern that has `i` for the index in the tuple and `&item` for the single byte in the tuple.
 Because we get a reference to the element from `.iter().enumerate()`, we use `&` in the pattern.